 I did not avail of consultation days at the end of semester one and I am not available at the end of semester two.
 Can I apply for a recheck of a semester one module?

-No, if you were available but choose not to avail of the Semester One consultation days you may not apply for a recheck of semester one modules at the end of semester two.
+No, if you were available but chose not to avail of the Semester One consultation days you may not apply for a recheck of semester one modules at the end of semester two.

 Can I request a recheck of more than one module?